 Measles case on Samoa to Auckland flight

-Auckland Regional Public Health Service (ARPHS) has been notified of a case of measles in a New Zealand resident returning from Samoa to Auckland.
+Auckland Regional Public Health Service (ARPHS) has been notified of a case of measles on a flight from Samoa to Auckland.
 The person did not know they had measles at the time.

-Auckland Regional Public Health Service Medical Officer of Health Dr Maria Poynter says people who may have been in contact with that person should be vigilant for symptoms of the highly infectious disease.
+Auckland Regional Public Health Service Medical Officer of Health Dr Lavinia Perumal says people who may have been in contact with that person should be vigilant for symptoms of the highly infectious disease.

 Measles is an airborne disease that spreads easily through the air via coughing and sneezing.